Nelson Wins ACS President-Elect

 Nelson earned a B.S. in chemistry from the University of Oklahoma in 1974 and a Ph.D. in chemistry from the University of Texas, Austin, in 1980.
 She completed a postdoc at Purdue University in 1983.

-In other ACS election results, Pat N. Confalone of Confalone Consulting won reelection as District III director for a three-year term.
+In other results, Pat N. Confalone of Confalone Consulting won reelection as District III director for a three-year term.
 He defeated Anne S. DeMasi, hazard communication manager at Chemtura.

-For the District VI director position, Paul W. Jagodzinski, professor and dean of the College of Engineering, Forestry & Natural Sciences at Northern Arizona University, defeated Lee H. Latimer, head of chemistry at NeurOp, in Atlanta.
+For District VI director, Paul W. Jagodzinski, professor and dean of the College of Engineering, Forestry & Natural Sciences at Northern Arizona University, defeated Lee H. Latimer, head of chemistry at NeurOp, in Atlanta.

 In elections for at-large director, incumbents William F. Carroll Jr., vice president at Occidental Chemical, and Barbara A. Sawrey, dean of undergraduate education at UC San Diego, secured their seats, defeating Dawn A. Brooks, adviser for diabetes clinical development at Eli Lilly & Co., and Ellen B. Stechel, professor of practice in the department of chemistry and biochemistry at Arizona State University.